 Switzerland’s Italian-speaking southernmost region has a distinct vibe that separates it from the rest of the country.
-We explain how the region mixes the best of Switzerland and Italy, and how it is the perfect choice for expats thinking of moving to Switzerland.
+We explain how the region mixes the best of Switzerland and Italy; in fact, it is the perfect choice for expats thinking of moving to Switzerland.

 Enjoy the Switzerland quality of life

-Switzerland is known for its high quality of life, but the Italian food and culture combined with Swiss charm and efficiency gives the Ticino canton a distinct quality.
-The region is home to some incredible food and wine, boasting five Michelin-star restaurants and wine cellars inviting visitors to taste its famous Merlot.
-Festivals run all year round, including the internationally renowned Locarno film festival, which runs every August, and the free Estival Jazz festival in June/July.
+Switzerland has a high quality of life, but the Italian food and culture combined with Swiss charm and efficiency gives the Ticino canton a distinct quality.
+The region is home to some incredible food and wine, boasting five Michelin-star restaurants and wine cellars inviting visitors to taste Merlot.
+Festivals run year-round, including the Locarno Film Festival (August) and the Estival Jazz Festival (June/July).

-Swiss citizens know how to look after themselves — the country has the second highest life expectancy in the world, the highest in Europe.
-Ticino is no different and, if you’re into a healthy lifestyle, it has plenty to offer — kayaking on the lakes, skiing in the mountains and hiking across pastures.
+Swiss citizens know how to look after themselves; the country has the second highest life expectancy in the world, the highest in Europe.
+Ticino is no different.
+If you’re into a healthy lifestyle, it has plenty to offer: kayaking on the lakes, skiing in the mountains, and hiking across pastures.
 If you fancy something a little more relaxing, there are numerous local hotel spas or wellness centres to unwind and soak up the atmosphere of Italian Switzerland.

 Soak in the Mediterranean climate and way of life

 In addition to language, food, and culture, another sign that you’re in Italian Switzerland is the Ticino climate.
-The weather in Ticino is warmer and sunnier than in the rest of the country, with an average of 2,170 hours of sun annually (compared to 1,693 for Zurich).
+The weather in Ticino is warmer and sunnier than in the rest of the country; there’s an average of 2,170 hours of sun annually (compared to 1,693 for Zurich).

-You might not imagine sunny coastal resorts dotted with palm trees when you picture Switzerland, but that’s what you get when you explore the wonders of the south.
+You might not imagine sunny coastal resorts dotted with palm trees when you picture Switzerland.
+That’s what you get when you explore the wonders of the south, though.
 There is more than 160 km of Ticino coastline to explore — including beaches that have been rated excellent in a European report — as well as sparkling lakes and crystal-clear rivers to enjoy.
 In the evening, you can soak up the vibrant atmosphere in the town squares and piazzas as the sun sets.

 Nestled between Lake Lugano and the Alps, Lugano is Ticino’s largest town.
-It marries cosy Swiss charm with Mediterranean flair and is the place where you can best experience the Italian Switzerland vibe.
+It marries cozy Swiss charm with a Mediterranean flair.
+This is the place where you can best experience the Italian Switzerland vibe.

 Take a splash in the lakes and climb the mountains

-Ticino is tucked away from the big Swiss cities, which makes it ideal if you’re looking for somewhere quieter and more idyllic.
-If sea and sand isn’t your thing, there are beautiful lakes and mountains which provide amazing landscapes and opportunity for thrilling outdoor adventures.
+Ticino is tucked away from the big Swiss cities, which makes it ideal if you’re looking for somewhere more idyllic.
+If sea and sand isn’t your thing, there are beautiful lakes and mountains with amazing landscapes.
 Over 50 percent of Ticino is unspoilt green space, compared to the 31.3 percent national average.
 Attractions include:

 - Monte Tamaro, part of the Western Alps which overlooks Lake Maggiore.
 The highest mountain in the Ticino canton.